Gielert/NoodleJS/README.md

 ## So whats working
 * Receiving text messages
 * Sending a message to a user
+* Sending a message to a channel
 * Handling user events
+* Handling channel events
+* Handling client connect event
+* Playing audio from the client
+* Setting volume of the client

 ## Basic setup
 ```javascript